Dissertation research in progress:

-“From Africa to Berlin: Uncovering the Life Experiences of Transnational Mozambican and Angolan Contract Workers During and After the Cold War”
+“From Africa to East Germany and Back: Uncovering Life Experiences of Transnational Mozambican and Angolan Migrants During and After the Cold War.”

 “My colleagues say I am still walking the walk of Angela Merkel” – Angolan students in East Germany: legacies and memories

 This research project discusses the memories of Angolan students who spent part of their higher education studying towards a degree in East Germany.
 Based on interviews with returned students a quarter century after their return to Angola, I examine how they remember their time in the German Democratic Republic, what legacies remain of their socialist education, what skills they were able to apply after their return, in how far German networks were influential in their career-building, and what ties continue to bind them to Germany.

 "Cross-continental sojourners: chasing education abroad to foster development back home, African manpower development 1960-2000"